 Basically these domains depict and identify the type of businesses and the country from which they are originated.
 Previously there were very strict rules and guidelines for top level domains.
 Yet the guidelines for generic top level domains and company trademarks have been relaxed in Internet Corporation for Assigned Names and Numbers (ICANN) in the year 2010.

 When it comes about extensions then you find a great variance in them.
-Selection of these extensions is purely made on basis of mode of your business or organization.
+The selection of these extensions is purely made on basis of the mode of your business or organization.
 Professionally, the alignment of business and the domain name is very important.
 You need to choose wisely among all.

 Here is list of common domain names along with their purposes: